We're going back to Albuquerque...

 Has filming begun?

-Production is set to get under way in Breaking Bad‘s spiritual home of Albuquerque, New Mexico, in mid-November.
+Production began in Breaking Bad‘s spiritual home of Albuquerque, New Mexico, in mid-November.
 That much was confirmed by The Albuquerque Journal, who, upon contacting the New Mexico Film Office, clarified that filming will continue through to February in the Duke City.

 Let’s get cookin’.